The Complete Guide To Data Loss Protection

 As businesses look for new ways to leverage cloud collaboration tools, it’s tempting to see them as a potential replacement for a true data loss protection product.
 But a tool that stores files in the cloud is not the same as automatic cloud data loss protection.
 In fact, these tools’ greatest strengths become dangerous weaknesses when used in place of true automatic cloud-based backup potentially, exposing your business to big risks—from helping spread malware or ransomware to losing productivity, revenue, and even customers.

-To help small businesses maximize the value of their cloud collaboration tools—while protecting their files, their intellectual property, and their productivity—CrashPlan has evaluated how the strengths of collaboration tools can also be their biggest weakness.
+To help businesses maximize the value of their cloud collaboration tools—while protecting their files, their intellectual property, and their productivity—CrashPlan has evaluated how the strengths of collaboration tools can also be their biggest weakness.

 Cloud data loss protection + collaboration tools: